-The key principles in accounting for associates and joint ventures are stipulated in IAS 28 Investments in Associates and Joint Ventures.
-IAS 28 also prescribes the requirements for the application of the equity method.
-Associates and joint ventures are accounted for by the investor using the equity method, except where exemption applies.
+IAS 28 Investments in Associates and Joint Ventures stipulates the key principles in accounting for associates and joint ventures.
+The standard also prescribes the requirements for applying the equity method.
+Investors account for their interest in both associates and joint ventures using the equity method, except where exemption applies.

 What are an associate and a joint venture?

-There is a presumption in IAS 28 whereby if an entity holds, either directly or indirectly, 20% or more of the voting power of the investee, the entity has significant influence over it unless it can be clearly demonstrated that it is not the case.
-Conversely, if an entity holds less than 20% of the voting power, directly or indirectly, it is presumed that the entity does not have significant influence over the investee – unless it can be clearly demonstrated that it is also not the case.
-IAS 28 further states that the existence of significant influence is usually evidenced in one of the following ways:
+IAS 28 includes a presumption relating to significant influence.
+The magic number for this presumption is 20%.
+If an entity holds, either directly or indirectly, 20% or more of the voting power of the investee, the entity can presume that it has significant influence unless the entity can clearly demonstrate that it is not the case.
+Conversely, if an entity holds less than 20% of the voting power, directly or indirectly, an entity presumes that it does not have significant influence, unless it can also clearly demonstrate otherwise.

 - Provision of essential technical information.

-In assessing significant influence, IAS 28 states that entities should also consider the existence and effect of potential voting rights that are currently exercisable or convertible including potential voting rights held by other entities.
+Entities should also consider the existence and effect of potential voting rights that are currently exercisable or convertible.
+This also includes potential voting rights held by other entities.

-Accounting for investments in an associate and a joint venture
+Accounting for investments in associates and joint ventures

-It is also important to take note that an entity’s interest in an associate or a joint venture is determined solely based on existing ownership interests and does not reflect the possible exercise or conversion of potential voting rights and other derivative instruments.
-Nevertheless, in certain circumstances, an entity has, in substance, an existing ownership as a result of a transaction that currently gives it access to the returns associated with an ownership interest.
-Accordingly, the proportion allocated to the entity is determined by taking into account the eventual exercise of those potential voting rights.
+In certain circumstances, an entity has, in substance, an existing ownership as a result of a transaction that currently gives it access to the returns associated with an ownership interest.
+Accordingly, the entity determines its proportion of the allocation by considering the eventual exercise of those potential voting rights.
 This area, in fact, requires entities to apply significant judgment to determine the allocation belongs to the investor.